We promote and grant recognition to impactful health projects.

 We have spent years strengthening organisations that fight to bring health to Africa, and luckily their impact has improved the lives of millions previously forgotten.

-A platform of knowledge, learning, debate and idea exchanges.The seventh edition
+A platform of knowledge, learning, debate and idea exchanges.The eighth edition

 - 2021 Sixth edition